oracle/adf-samples/README.md

 ## Layout
 This repository is laid out with each sample expanded in it's own subdirectory under the root /src directory.
 This allows you to browse the code without downloading.
-Each sample is also available in downloadable form in the zips directory.
+Each sample is also available as a downloadable zip from the releases area

 ## List of Samples